eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/quickstart.md

 ```
 You are now up and running with a simple agent! 🎉

 🚨 Running into problems?
-Ask for help on <a href="https://discord.com/invite/6kVQrHpeqG" target=_blank>Discord</a>.
+Get help from us on <a href="https://discord.com/invite/6kVQrHpeqG" target=_blank>Discord</a> 📞.
+We want you to love working with Eidolon, and if there's a problem, we want to fix it.

 ## Try it out!

 Now that Eidolon is running, let's try it out!
-You can use the web UI or command line interface.
+You can use the WebUI or command line interface (CLI) in a terminal.

 ### WebUI Developer Tool